IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket.html.markdown

 	*	`activity_tracking.activity_tracker_crn` : (Required, string) Required the first time activity_tracking is configured.
 * Nested `metrics_monitoring` block have the following structure:
 	*	`metrics_monitoring.usage_metrics_enabled` : (Optional,bool) If set to true, all usage metrics (i.e. bytes_used) will be sent to the monitoring service.
-	*	`metrics_monitoring.metrics_monitoring_crn` :* (Required, string) Required the first time metrics_monitoring is configured.
+	*	`metrics_monitoring.metrics_monitoring_crn` : (Required, string) Required the first time metrics_monitoring is configured.
 The instance of IBM Cloud Monitoring that will receive the bucket metrics.

 * **Note** - One of the location option must be present.
 * `storage_class` - (Required, string) Storage class of the bucket.
 Accepted values: 'standard', 'vault', 'cold', 'flex', 'smart'.
 * `endpoint_type` - (Optional, string) The type of the endpoint (public or private) to be used for buckets.
 Default value is `public`.
 * `force_delete` - (Optional, bool) Since Default value set to True, it will delete all the objects in the COS Bucket and then delete the bucket.
 Default value is `true`.
+    * **Note** - `force_delete` will timeout on buckets with a large amount of objects.
+24 hours before you delete the bucket you can set an expire rule to remove all files over a day old.

+* **Note** - Both archive_rule and expire_rule must be managed by terraform as they use the same life cycle configuration.
 * Nested `archive_rule` block have the following structure:
 	*	`archive_rule.rule_id` : (Optional, Computed, string) Unique identifier for the rule.
 Archive rules allow you to set a specific time frame after which objects transition to the archive.
-	*	`archive_rule.enable` :* (Required, bool) (Required) Specifies archive rule status either enable or disable for a bucket.
+	*	`archive_rule.enable` : (Required, bool) Specifies archive rule status either enable or disable for a bucket.

-  *	`archive_rule.days` :* (Required, string)  Specifies the number of days when the specific rule action takes effect.
+    *	`archive_rule.days` : (Required, string) Specifies the number of days when the specific rule action takes effect.

-  *	`archive_rule.type` :* (Required, string) Specifies the storage class/archive type to which you want the object to transition.
+    *	`archive_rule.type` : (Required, string) Specifies the storage class/archive type to which you want the object to transition.
 It can be Glacier or Accelerated.
     * **Note** - Archive is available in certain regions only.
 See Integrated Services for more details-https://cloud.ibm.com/docs/cloud-object-storage/basics?topic=cloud-object-storage-service-availability

+* Nested `expire_rule` block have the following structure:
+	*	`expire_rule.rule_id` : (Optional, Computed, string) Unique identifier for the rule.
+Expire rules allow you to set a specific time frame after which objects are deleted.
+	*	`expire_rule.enable` : (Required, bool) Specifies expire rule status either enable or disable for a bucket.
+    *	`expire_rule.days`   : (Required, string) Specifies the number of days when the specific rule action takes effect.
+    *	`expire_rule.prefix` : (Optional, string) Specifies a prefix filter to apply to only a subset of objects with names that match the prefix.

 ## Attribute Reference